Voters in Colombia's referendum have narrowly rejected a peace accord between the government and the Marxist group, FARC.

 With more than 99 percent of polling stations reporting, 50.2 percent of ballots opposed the accord while 49.8 percent favoured it - a difference of less than 60,000 votes out of a total of 13 million.

-Al Jazeera's Latin America Editor Lucia Newman, reporting from Bogota, called the vote result "very surprising" as every poll ahead of the referendum had given the "yes" camp a lead.
+Al Jazeera's Latin America Editor Lucia Newman, reporting from Bogota, called the vote result "very surprising" as every poll before the referendum had given the "yes" camp a lead.

 President Juan Manuel Santos, who had promoted the "yes" campaign, said after results were announced that the bilateral ceasefire with FARC "is still in effect and should continue to be in effect".

-He said he would consult with the country's opposition leaders and had ordered government negotiators to return to Cuba on Monday to consult with FARC leaders.
+He said he would reach out to the country's opposition leaders and had ordered government negotiators to return to Cuba on Monday to consult FARC leaders.